General Instructions for Proceedings volumes

 10. Additional files necessary for proper Digital Library listing

 We will also need a Table of Contents file with title, authors, and proper sequencing.
 When paginating the volume, we should have the page range for each article in the Table of Contents.
 If you are not paginating the entire volume, then we only need the proper sequence, Article 1, Article 2, ...Article N.

-We will also need PDFs for any front matter or back matter you wish to appear in the Digital Library.
+We will also require PDFs for any front matter (sample) or back matter you wish to appear in the Digital Library.
 If you print any Introduction or Preface or Acknowledgments, we can mount this in the Digital Library only if you supply a file containing this front matter.
 Back matter is usually less important.
 Occasionally there are indexes which cannot be readily duplicated with a Search.
 Supply a back matter file if you wish.

 11. Supplements and/or Auxiliary Material